 - What are the two extremes often taught when it comes to spiritual growth?
 Why are they unhelpful?

-- What is the source for the believer’s spiritual growth and how can they take hold of it?
+- What is the source of the believer’s spiritual growth and how can they take hold of it?
 See 1:3-4

 - Why should the believer pursue the qualities listed in 1:5-7?